 Jeff Soto was born in 1975 in Fullerton, California.
 He currently lives and works in Riverside, California.
 In 2002, he graduated with distinction from Art Center College of Design in Pasadena, California.
 In 2008, his work was the subject of a solo exhibition at the Riverside Art Museum titled Turning in Circles.
 His work has been exhibited in galleries throughout the United States and Europe.
 Soto has been featured in numerous publications and published two monographs: Potato Stamp Dreams in 2005 and Storm Clouds in 2008.

-Jim Houser was born in 1973 in Philadelphia, Pennsylvania, the city where he currently resides.
+Jim Houser (b.
+1973) currently resides in Philadelphia, Pennsylvania.
 He is a self-taught artist and an honorary member of the Philly-based artist collective Space1026.
 In 2005, Gingko Press released a monograph entitled Babel: Jim Houser.
 In 2010, Houser released a vinyl record of instrumental music composed to accompany his installations; the songs are currently available on iTunes.
 Houser’s collages, paintings and installations have been exhibited in institutions such as the Laguna Art Museum and the Philadelphia Museum of Art as well as galleries in Los Angeles, New York, Milan, Paris, Sydney and São Paulo.
 His work is included in the permanent collection of the Philadelphia Museum of Art.

 Josh Agle (Shag)